 People are moving to the city or choosing to stay, as opposed to the experience of the exodus years.
-Yet, open space is not an issue for Detroit.
-There’s plenty of space in terms of lots, railroad corridors, roadways, and so on.
+And open space is certainly not an issue for Detroit.
+There’s plenty of space in terms of lots, railroad corridors, roadways, parks and so on.
 In the past, planners organized the city into a balkanized map of residential, commercial, and industrial pockets and corridors with scant greenspace.
 Now, with the twin circumstances of abundant open space and renewed interest, Detroit is being given a chance to do something different, perhaps radically so.

 Alexa Bush from the City Planning Department thinks about this question every day.
 Individuals are beginning to look at cities and their lives in them differently, and she goes on to forecast,

 “For a long time there’s been this real big divide that says cities and the suburbs are where people and buildings are, and nature is some untouched thing out in the hinterlands that doesn’t co-exist with people.
 There’s newer thinking saying nature and natural systems don’t stop at the city limits …”

 Parks are an obvious way to bring nature into the city and would help build and expand the natural areas, making cities a healthier place to live, thereby improving the quality of life for residents.
 As Bush points out, “There are real issues in environmental justice, people actually having access to quality outdoor space.”